ecmwf/anemoi-training/docs/dev/contributing.rst

    ==============

 ..
-   We wrote a special profiler that uses Pytorch, Lightning, and memray to
+   We wrote a special profiler that uses PyTorch, Lightning, and memray to

 ..
    measure the performance of the code in it's current training state.
 Run